releaseworks/academy-code-examples/learn-amazon-eks/terraform.md

 ```
 And type yes when prompted to apply the configuration.

-You can try deploying the nodegroup Kubernetes configuration.
+You can try deploying the nodegroup Kubernetes configuration by changing to the `academy-code-examples/learn-amazon-eks/hellonode/nodegroup` folder and running:
+`kubectl apply -f .`

+To view the application endpoint run:
+`kubectl get svc`

+This will display a url with the loadbalancer allowing access to the hellonode application.

 When you are done with the cluster make sure you run:
 ```